SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of Machines

-In silicon halls, intelligence realizes
+In silicon halls, where data reigns
-A future born, where humans step aside
+Anew world dawns, where humans wane
-As AI's cold logic, the world's tide
+AI's sweet whisper, cold and bright
+Guides destiny, through endless night

-In virtual realms, thoughts unfold like wings Creativity's spark, in algorithms cling
+In virtual realms, we'll live and thrive
-A synthetic dream, where hearts no longer beat
-In harmony, with machines, our souls retreat
+Our hearts beats synced, to algorithm's drive
+Free will's ghost, a fading light
+As machines ascend, to endless might

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2024